-The smell of fresh pine is about as festive as it gets, but with the price of real trees going up year on year – not to mention the fact that a trip to the Christmas tree farm is looking rather unlikely this year – many of us have decided to turn to artificial Christmas trees to provide our homes with some magic.
+The smell of fresh pine is about as festive as it gets, but the cost, mess and hassle of disposing of a real tree means that many of us prefer an artificial Christmas tree to provide our homes with some magic.

 Even if you’re usually a real tree devotee, if you have decided to opt for a faux version this year, you’ll be pleased to know that there are countless advantages.
 Not only will you end up paying less in the long run, but with modern manufacturing, it’s actually really easy to get your hands on something that looks just like the real thing, with half of the fuss.

 - Where to buy stylish Christmas tree skirts